shreya-51/msc_aml_thesis_2023/README.md

 Repo contains experiments for distributed, multi-task, deep network training in the form of notebooks using PyTorch.
 Experiments include:
  - Approximate projection algorithm on MNIST data
- - Exact Subspace Diffusion algorithm on MNIST data
+ - Exact Subspace Diffusion algorithm on MNIST data (Algorithm 1)
- - Exact Subspace Diffusion with Local Automatic Gradient Descent on MNIST data
+ - Exact Subspace Diffusion with Local Automatic Gradient Descent on MNIST data (Algorithm 2)
- - Exact Subspace Diffusion with Shared Automatic Gradient Descent on MNIST data
+ - Exact Subspace Diffusion with Shared Automatic Gradient Descent on MNIST data (Algorithm 3)

- - Exact Subspace Diffusion algorithm on CIFAR-10 data
+ - Exact Subspace Diffusion algorithm on CIFAR-10 data (Algorithm 1)
- - Exact Subspace Diffusion with Local Automatic Gradient Descent on CIFAR-10 data
+ - Exact Subspace Diffusion with Local Automatic Gradient Descent on CIFAR-10 data (Algorithm 2)
- - Exact Subspace Diffusion with Shared Automatic Gradient Descent on CIFAR-10 data
+ - Exact Subspace Diffusion with Shared Automatic Gradient Descent on CIFAR-10 data (Algorithm 3)

 Abstract:
 >This thesis proposes and implements three algorithms for the case of subspace-constrained, distributed, multi-task optimization.
 Algorithm 1 extends primal-dual optimization techniques to a